harperes/S4/doc/source/install.rst

    library.
 The executable path may be found by running the following commands

+   Determine the path to your python executable

    .. code:: bash

-      # make sure that you are in an active conda environment
-      $: conda activate ENV
-      # now, determine the path to your python executable
       (ENV) $: which python
       /home/UNAME/miniconda3/envs/s4py/bin/python